sepehrd2/CUDAprogramming/README.md

 # CUDA programming

-I have writtedn several CUDA kernels, capabale of performing the following tasks:
+I have written several CUDA kernels, capabale of performing the following tasks on GPU:

 1- Vector Addition